Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment: Conclusions

 \section{Conclusions}

-In this study we have shown that applying more sophisticated methods for the preallocation like the M2MGS or the RCA result in higher final utility values of the CA-based channel allocation procedure.
-However we have also shown that the appropriate choice of parameters is critical in the case of these more complex methods.
-As the results demonstrated in subsection \ref{sec_optimal_parametrization} show, suboptimal parameter sets can easily result in poor performance and/or drastically increased computational time.
-Appropriate parameter sets in the case of M2MGS and RCA correspond to configurations, when (1) the number of tenant and channel/BS slots allow the preallocation of all or nearly all channels (2) and channels/BSs are preallocated to a low number of tenants ($q_{ch}$ / $q_{BS}$).
-Regarding the M2MGS it has been shown, that occasional unoccupied tenant slots do not necessarily deteriorate performance.
-In the case of the RCA, results show, that the $q_{chpBS}$ parameter and the corresponding approach to enhance the diversity of channels preallocated to tenants in the context of hosting BSs is not necessarily required (since best results correspond to cases, where this parameter is set to the maximal number of channels per BS).
+In this paper we have shown that the appropriate choice of parameters is critical in the case of the M2MGS preallocation method.
+As the results demonstrated, suboptimal parameter sets can easily result in poor performance and/or increased computational time.
+Inappropriate parametrization may decrease the performance in the terms of the resulting utility by even 50 \%, and/or increase the computational time by appr.
+30 \%.
+Appropriate parameter sets in the case of the M2MGS preallocation method correspond to configurations, when (1) the number of tenant and channel/BS slots allow the preallocation of all or nearly all channels (2) and channels/BSs are preallocated to a low number of tenants ($q_{ch}$ / $q_{BS}$).

-Regarding the scalability of the algorithms, we can conclude that complex preallocation methods (M2MGS and RCA) scale better compared to simple iterative algorithms, and the M2MGS outperforms the RCA in the context of computational efficiency.